Developer Accidentally Deletes Production Database On Their First Day On The Job

 Nothing new (Score:2)

 If backups are not working and this is known...
-(Score:2)
+(Score:3)

 Re: (Score:2)